 The proposed foundation for the Espana Clasica conservation and sustainability programmes and ultimate freeholder of the developments and associated parkland.

-A new multi-company group headed by a foundation concerned with promoting sustainability through radical, systemic change.
-The structure of the group reflects both its three operating divisions in awareness-raising, policy/consultancy, and project development undertaken through a three-tiered foundation, subsidiaries and project SPVs.
+Founder of a new multi-company group headed by a foundation concerned with promoting sustainability through radical, systemic change.
+The structure of the group reflects both its three operating divisions in awareness-arising, policy/consultancy, and project development undertaken through a three-tiered foundation, subsidiaries and project SPVs.
 The initial projects include a multi-media campaign programme, and initiatives in carbon capture and sequestration.